-AFCON 2027: Doubts grow over East Africa’s readiness
+AFCON 2027: Doubts grow over East Africa’s hosting capabilities

-AFCON 2027: Doubts grow over East Africa’s readiness
+AFCON 2027: Doubts grow over East Africa’s hosting capabilities

-AFCON 2027: Doubts grow over East Africa’s readiness
+AFCON 2027: Doubts grow over East Africa’s hosting capabilities

 The 2027 Africa Cup of Nations (AFCON), which is due to be held in Kenya, Tanzania, and Uganda, might be pushed to 2028.
 According to The Guardian, the Confederation of African Football (CAF) is contemplating postponing the 2027 AFCON due to several factors.